hollowdstudios/HDS-Resonance/docs/AcousticsLibrary.md

-- **Multi-environment refinement** — done: the reverb bank, per-band coupling, the room→room propagation graph, **distance/decay along edges** (geometric rolloff + per-band air absorption over distance), and a **propagation pre-delay** (each room's tail arrives after `distance / c`) all exist.
+- **Multi-environment refinement** — done: the reverb bank, per-band coupling, the room→room propagation graph, **distance/decay along edges** (geometric rolloff + per-band air absorption over distance), a **propagation pre-delay** (each room's tail arrives after `distance / c`), and a **directional pan** (each room's tail arrives from its own side) all exist.
 The graph is undirected because acoustic coupling is reciprocal.
-Remaining: reverb-tail EQ beyond the one-pole coupling filter, and audible tuning of the reference-distance / air-absorption / pre-delay constants against a real device.
+Remaining: reverb-tail EQ beyond the one-pole coupling filter, and audible tuning of the reference-distance / air-absorption / pre-delay constants.
 - **Geometry-based acoustic queries** — image-source early reflections, ray-traced occlusion/ propagation over an engine-provided triangle/BVH interface (the engine supplies hits; `hdsr` supplies the model).